avabs/avabs.github.io/AZ-204/Database_Services.md

 - Request Units
 - Azure Cosmos DB exposes a "change feed".
 The change feed support in Azure Cosmos DB works by listening to a database container for changes.
 DynamoDB has streams.
 Change feed is supported by all APIs except Table API.
 ![image](https://user-images.githubusercontent.com/36666451/196996297-9bec247c-2adf-4b3a-8082-bb5501632150.png)

+- Partitioning in Cosmos DB
+    - Each item in a container has a partition key.
+Partition key is used for scaling purposes.
+Each Cosmos DB instance has Physical Partition and Logical Partition.
+Physical partition are the reserved physical space and compute on SSD whereas Logical Partition is a logical partition within physical partition and logical partition from values of Partition Key.